Considering moving to Italy or understanding your citizenship options? Here’s how to begin.

 Preview Puglia brings everything together — from where to go and how to approach each area, through to accommodation, logistics, and time on the ground with local guidance.

-Designed in collaboration with Kayla from Storia Travel Club, it’s designed to give you a clear, realistic understanding of what living here actually looks like without trying to piece it together yourself.
+Designed in collaboration with Kayla from Storia Travel Club, it’s been created to give you a clear, realistic understanding of what living here actually looks like without trying to piece it together yourself.

 Option 2 — Visit independently (with guidance)